the-solution-desk/OrganiserPro/docs/source/api.rst

 API Reference
 ============

-This document provides detailed information about the FileOrganizer API.
-It's intended for developers who want to extend or modify the functionality of FileOrganizer.
+This document provides detailed information about the OrganiserPro API.
+It's intended for developers who want to extend or modify the functionality of OrganiserPro.

 .. toctree::
    :maxdepth: 2